 It probably won’t surprise you to discover that migraines are an extremely common health problem.
-In fact, more than 39 million Americans get migraines.
-However, despite how common migraines are, there is still an incredible amount of confusion surrounding this neurological condition.
+In fact, more than 39 million Americans are migraineurs.
+However, despite how common they are, there is still an incredible amount of confusion surrounding this neurological condition.
 Here are seven things that most people don’t know about migraines.

 How could this be a little-known fact?
 Don’t most people associate migraines with headaches?
 While that’s true, the shocking part to most people is that the statistic is not 100%.
 This is because many people believe migraines are just bad headaches.
 However, this neurological condition is not the same as a headache.
 In fact, 10-15% of the time, there is no headache during a migraine.
-Headaches are just the most common symptom of migraines, not the defining trait of the health condition.
-When a migraine does not include a headache, this may be referred to as a silent migraine.
+Headaches are just the most common symptom of the disorder, not the defining trait of the health condition.
+When it does not include a headache, this may be referred to as silent migraine.

-This is one of the most common migraine symptoms with about 60% of people saying that neck pain begins before the headache phase and a total of 75% of migraine sufferers reporting neck pain at some point before or during the attack.
-So why do medical sites like WebMD not list neck pain as a migraine symptom and other reputable sites like Healthline and Mayoclinic just throw in neck stiffness at the end of the list as an afterthought?
-Perhaps it is because many health professionals still deny the connection between things like neck injuries, concussions, whiplash, and the onset of migraines.
+This is one of the most common migraine symptoms with about 60% of people saying that neck pain begins before the headache phase and a total of 75% of migraineurs reporting neck pain at some point before or during the attack.
+So why do medical sites like WebMD not list neck pain as a migraine symptom?
+Also, other reputable sites just throw in neck stiffness at the end of the list as an afterthought?
+Perhaps it is because many health professionals still deny the connection between neck injuries and the onset of migraines.

 Are you avoiding red wine, chocolate, or coffee in an effort to reduce how often you are getting migraines?
 For most people, they deny themselves these treats without cause.
 According to the Migraine Research Foundation, strong scientific evidence is lacking when it comes to the link between specific foods and migraines.
-That having been said, you have to trust your own migraine journal, so if you get migraines after a specific food, it makes sense to avoid it.
-Your problem may actually be a food sensitivity that triggers the migraines.
-On the other hand, it may be a food craving (a common migraine prodrome symptom) that is causing you to eat a certain food just before a migraine rather than the food itself being a trigger.
+That said, you have to trust your own journal.
+Therefore, if you get migraines after a specific food, it makes sense to avoid it.
+Your problem may actually be a food sensitivity that triggers attacks.
+On the other hand, it may be a food craving (a common prodrome symptom) that is causing you to eat a certain food just before a migraine rather than the food itself being a trigger.

 When you think about neurological conditions, your mind probably immediately goes to things such as Alzheimer’s, Parkinson’s, multiple sclerosis, epilepsy, stroke, or brain cancer.
 Realizing that migraines are in the same category of these other serious conditions helps to dispel the idea that these are just bad headaches.
 For anyone who doesn’t understand how migraines can be one of the most disabling conditions in the world, knowing the list of symptoms and the category of disease it is in can make a world of difference.